Joey Votto Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 23rd in the league with a collective 8.2 strikeouts per nine innings.
+- The Brewers pitching staff ranks 22nd in the league with a collective 8.3 strikeouts per nine innings.

-- The Brewers have a 4.14 team ERA that ranks 15th across all MLB pitching staffs.
+- The Brewers have the 15th-ranked team ERA across all league pitching staffs (4.10).

-- Brewers pitchers combine to give up 114 total home runs at a clip of 1.3 per game (to rank 22nd in the league).
+- Brewers pitchers combine to rank 22nd in baseball in home runs given up (114 total, 1.3 per game).

-- The left-hander's most recent appearance was on Tuesday against the Chicago Cubs, when he threw five innings, surrendering four earned runs while giving up nine hits.
+- The right-hander last pitched on Saturday against the Cincinnati Reds, when he went six innings, allowing two earned runs while giving up three hits.

-- In 12 games this season, the 36-year-old has a 3.36 ERA and 5.5 strikeouts per nine innings, while giving up a batting average of .237 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.